IMCTGD/NeurGNN/README.md

 ## Open-Source Release

-The complete NViG code will be made open-source during the manuscript revision process.
+The complete NeurGNN code will be made open-source during the manuscript revision process.
 Stay tuned for updates!